 In an ideal world, you would always have equity in your vehicle so you could avoid this situation.
 Because negative equity is a common issue, however, it's best to figure out a way to avoid trading in a car when you are upside down in your loan.
 Buyers, especially those dealing with credit issues, should do whatever it takes to avoid this situation.

-Another car buying roadblock can be your credit.
+Another car-buying roadblock besides negative equity can be your credit.
 Having bad credit or no credit can make it difficult to get approved for a car loan.
 Luckily, Auto Credit Express is here to try to make that process easier.

 We connect car buyers to local special finance dealerships that know how to work with challenging credit situations.
 Our service is free of charge and obligation, so go ahead and get started by filling out our car loan request form right now.